joomcode/lightsaber/README.md

 }
 ```

 Also, imported contracts can be wrapped with `com.joom.lightsaber.Lazy` or `kotlin.Lazy`.
-In this case contract will be instantiated only when some of its dependencies would need.
-It can reduce `ContractConfiguration` creation time, especially for contracts with large amount of dependencies.
+In this case, the contract will be instantiated only when some of its dependencies would need.
+It can reduce `ContractConfiguration` creation time, especially for contracts with many dependencies.

 ```java
 public class DroidContractConfiguration extends ContractConfiguration<DroidContract> {